Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Conclusions

 \section{Conclusions}

-We have presented a complete calculation of the NLO QCD corrections to $gg\rightarrow ZZ$ retaining full top-quark-mass effects.
-For the LHC at center-of-mass energy $\sqrt{s}=13.6$~TeV, we find that the total cross-section of the gluon-induced channel is enhanced by a factor of 1.7 relative to the LO correction.
-The diboson invariant mass distribution K-factor falls from around 1.8 at production threshold to 1.4 at 1~TeV.
+We have presented a complete calculation of the NLO QCD corrections to $gg\rightarrow ZZ$ retaining full top-quark mass effects.
+For the LHC at center-of-mass energy $\sqrt{s}=13.6$~TeV, we find that the total cross section of the gluon-induced channel is enhanced by a factor of 1.7 relative to the LO correction.
+The diboson invariant mass distribution $K$ factor falls from around 1.8 at production threshold to 1.4 at 1~TeV.

 We show that the choice of infrared subtraction scheme has a great impact on the accuracy with which the two-loop finite remainders need to be known.
 In particular, we find that in Catani's original subtraction scheme, the virtual contributions are numerically suppressed.
 This observation can help to reduce the computational cost for sampling these challenging contributions and should be taken into account when quantifying the quality of approximations for the finite remainders.

-Our analysis shows that an approximation of the two-loop massive amplitudes by the one-loop amplitude rescaled with the massless K-factor similar to~\cite{Grazzini:2018owa} is a good approximation at the level of the full unpolarized NLO invariant mass distribution.
+Our analysis also shows that an approximation of the two-loop massive amplitudes similar to~\cite{Grazzini:2018owa} works well at the level of the full unpolarized NLO invariant mass distribution.

-In the future, it would be interesting to study the impact of top-quark mass effects on other differential observables and in the presence of anomalous couplings, e.g $Zt\bar{t}$~\cite{Azatov:2016xik,Cao:2020npb}.
-We observe that at high invariant mass there is a strong destructive interference at LO as well as NLO between diagrams in which the $Z$-bosons couple directly to a massive quark line and those in which the $Z$-bosons are produced via an intermediate Higgs-boson; this cancellation could be spoiled by such anomalous couplings.
-The corrections presented here contribute at N${}^3$LO to the hadronic cross-section, and should be combined with the quark-initiated contributions at least to NNLO for such phenomenological applications. \\
+In future work, it would be interesting to study the impact of top-quark mass effects on other differential observables and in the presence of anomalous couplings, e.g., $Zt\bar{t}$~\cite{Azatov:2016xik,Cao:2020npb}.
+We observe that at high invariant mass there is strong destructive interference at LO as well as NLO between diagrams in which the $Z$ bosons couple directly to a massive quark line and those in which the $Z$ bosons are produced via an intermediate Higgs boson; this cancellation could be spoiled by such anomalous couplings.
+The corrections presented here contribute at N${}^3$LO to the hadronic cross section, and should be combined with the quark-initiated contributions at least to NNLO for such phenomenological applications. \\

 \onecolumngrid

 \makeatletter \@biblabel[1]{[#1S]} \makeatother